yuanchen8911/serverless/README.md

 # Shopping Bot CUI
 ## Overview
 A shopping CUI that allows the user adding/removing items toward a shopping cart, reviewing and checking out shopping cart.
+## User Stories
+User A: As someone don’t want to go shopping, user would like to order my daily groceries by entering the name of the item and the amount in common language.
+In this way, user can access the basic functionality of the product.

+User B: As a user, I want to see what are in my shopping cart every time I make any changes, such as adding or removing things from my shopping cart, so that it reminds me what else I need to purchase and helps to to compare different options.

+User C: As users might mistype things, the app should be able to understand some synonyms as well as giving suggestions as it couldn’t find synonyms in database.
+In this way, the application can handle mistakes made by users.

+User D: As users who want to make changes, users would want to remove items from their shopping cart, this will support user to change their minds and making the application more usable.

 ## Features

 * Add certain amount of items to shopping cart.